• 770 Industrial Drive Unit A, Cary, IL 60013

 How Is Insulation R-Value Calculated?

-Let’s start with an example: solid wood has an R-value of 1.
+Let’s start with an example.
+Solid wood has an R-value of 1.
 An R-value is also calculated per inch of width.
-Therefore, a three-inch-thick board has an R-value of 3.
-Blown fiberglass installed in the attic has an R-value of 2.2 per inch, so 12 inches of it would give you an R-value of 26.4 in your attic installation project.
+Therefore, a 3-inch-thick board has an R-value of 3.
+Blown fiberglass installed in an attic has an R-value of 2.2 per inch, so 12 inches of it would give you an R-value of 26.4 in your attic installation project.

-There are a variety of factors that can affect the specific amount of insulation you will need for your home, including:
+Many factors can affect the specific amount of insulation you’ll need for your home, including:

-• Type of heating and cooling system you have in your home
+• The type of heating and cooling system you have in your home

-• Areas of your home that need insulation
+• The areas of your home that need insulation

 • And more

-The most influential factor for how much insulation you will need will be your regional location.
-Consulting with an experienced professional can help you determine exactly what type, and how much insulation will work best for your home and needs.
+Your regional location will be the most influential factor in determining how much insulation you’ll need.
+Consulting with an experienced professional can help you determine exactly what type and how much insulation will work best for your home.

-What Are the Recommended R-Values for the Chicago Area?
+What Are the Recommended R-Values in Chicago, Illinois?

-2. For areas with 3-4 inches of existing insulation, you will need an R-value of 38-49
+• For areas with 3 to 4 inches of existing insulation, you’ll need an R-value of 38 to 49.

-3. For insulating flooring, you will need an R-value of 25-30
+• For insulating flooring, you’ll need an R-value of 25 to 30.

 Of course, these recommendations are merely estimates, so it’s important to consult with a professional who can properly inspect your home and any existing insulation to identify your specific needs and offer a variety of budget-friendly solutions.

-Depending on the area you live in, and the areas in your home that need insulation, will determine which type of insulation will work best for your home.
-Here are some of the most common types of home insulation and where they work best.
+The area you live in and the areas in your home that need insulation will determine which type of insulation will work best for your home.
+Here are some of the most common types of home insulation and where they work best:

-• Fiberglass – available in blown-in and batting form, fiberglass is most often used in attics but works well in walls and crawl spaces.
+• Fiberglass: Available in blown-in and batting formats, fiberglass is most often used in attics but works well in walls and crawl spaces.

-• Radiant Barrier – designed as a reflective insulation material, radiant barrier is typically installed under the roof in attics to reduce cooling costs.
+• Radiant barrier: Designed as a reflective insulation material, radiant barrier insulation is typically installed under the roof in attics to reduce cooling costs.

-• Spray Foam – applied as a wet material, this type of insulation expands into a thick foam to fill small gaps and crevices in hard to reach areas.
-Typically installed in attics and wall cavities.
+• Spray foam: Applied as a wet material, this type of insulation expands into a thick foam to fill small gaps and crevices in hard-to-reach areas.
+It’s typically installed in attics and wall cavities.

-• Cellulose – environmentally friendly alternative consisting of as much as 85% recycled materials that works well in all areas of the home.
+• Cellulose: This is an environmentally friendly alternative consisting of as much as 85% recycled materials.
+It works well in all areas of the home.

-Need help deciding what insulation is best for your home?
-ThermaSeal / Lakeside can help!
-Give us a call today at 800-836-2535 or contact us online.
+Do you need help deciding what insulation is best for your home?
+Call ThermaSeal/Lakeside Insulation today or contact us online.

 Products We Install